tboulet/research-project-template/README.md

 │ └─ personal_config.yaml   <- Your personal configuration file, ignored by git and that you can change as you wish for debugging
 ├── src             <- Source code for use in this project ├── data            <- Data folder, ignored by git
-├── logs           <- Logs folder, ignored by git (tensorboard, wandb, CSVs, ...)
+├── logs           <- Logs folder, ignored by git (tensorboard?, wandb, CSVs, ...)
-├── venv           <- Virtual environment folder, ignored by git ├── requirements.txt  <- The requirements file for reproducing the analysis environment ├── LICENSE        <- License file
+├── tensorboard    <- Tensorboard logs folder, ignored by git ├── venv           <- Virtual environment folder, ignored by git ├── requirements.txt  <- The requirements file for reproducing the analysis environment ├── LICENSE        <- License file